simatic-ax/learning-path/03_hardware_configuration/slides/slides.md

 </header>

   <div class="flex-col justify-center">
-    <p>To operate a system, you obviously need not only the PLC but also the corresponding modules, motors, and so on.
-Accordingly, AX also offers various options for incorporating configuration information for modules into the project.
+    <p>To operate a system, you need to configure not only the PLC but also the corresponding modules, motors, and so on.
+Accordingly, AX offers various options for incorporating configuration information for modules into the project.
 There are two options here:</p>
         <ul>
             <li>Importing the hardware as a standardized GSDML format.</li>
             <li>Using standard Siemens modules that are supported and provided as apax packages that can be included as dev dependencies.</li>